Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 A POI is one of the components that make up an AR **layer**.
 - A single layer can have one or more POIs.
 - You can have many different POIs, but also multiple POIs of the same type.
-- In each POI you can define
+- In each POI you can define multiple properties such as its scale, location, elevation, simple animations and some simple interactions.
+These are the properties that you are changing when you edit your layer in porPOIse.
-- The actual artwork content of a POI is the **prefab** linked to the POI definition via the URL (website address) of an **asset bundle**.
+- The actual artwork content of a POI is the **prefab** linked to the POI definition via the **URL** of an **asset bundle**.

 .

 ## porPOIse user interface
-porPOIse is the web interface that artists use to set up and edit their AR **layers.** Within porPOIse, you can do simple interactions and animations.
+porPOIse is the web interface that artists use to set up and edit their **ARpoise** **layers.** Within porPOIse, you can do simple interactions and animations.
 Changes to porPOIse update instantanenously so you can check your revised layer immediately. porPOIse works both on PCs and on mobile smartphones and tablets, so you can stand on site "in the field" and make last minute adjustments to your layers on the spot.

 .

 ## Prefab
-Unity terminology for a "prefabricated" object that you can link to and reference from porPOIse.
+Unity terminology for a "prefabricated object" that you can link to and reference from porPOIse.
+A prefab can itself be a 3D object or a 2D image that may or may not be animated, a sound, a video, etc.

 .

 ## Server
-A computer on the Internet that "serves" you files in web browser on your PC or mobile device, or in an app.
+A computer on the Internet that "serves" you files in a web browser on your PC or mobile device, or "serves" content to you in an app.

 .

 ## SLAM [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping):
-SLAM based AR (only in AR-vos)** uses the newest form of A.I. computer vision technology, , to discover planes in the physical space around the user, and then place augments on these planes.
+SLAM based AR (only in **AR-vos**) uses the newest form of A.I. computer vision technology to discover planes in the physical space around the user, and then place augments on these planes.
 The augments will (pretty much) stay in place, and the user can then walk around them in 3D space.

 - SLAM **only** run on newer iOS and Android devices, as they use Apple's ARKit and Google Android's ARCore technologies.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).